Conserve Fuel, Save Energy and Money!

-Casey Energy cares about helping you conserve fuel and save money!
-While the biggest savings will come from having our technicians service your system annually – or replacing old heating and cooling equipment with new high-efficiency models – there are many things you can also do on your own to save money.
+While the biggest savings will come from having our technicians service your system annually—or replacing old heating and cooling equipment with new high-efficiency models—there are also many money-saving things you can do on your own.

 - Get your heating system inspected and tuned-up before the heating season begins.
 This will keep your furnace or boiler running efficiently, which can save you about 10% on annual heating bills.
 Keeping your system properly maintained also prevents costly breakdowns.

 - Turn down your thermostat from 72°F to 68°F for eight hours a day and you’ll save as much as 10% on energy costs.
 Every degree you lower your thermostat could save you about 3% on your heating bill.

 - Winterize windows with weatherstripping for all moveable joints and caulk for nonmoving parts.
 Also, install a window kit on the insides of your windows to help keep cold air out and warm air in.